1. How do I book a guided tour of Longford Castle?

 2. Can I book in person at the National Gallery?

-You can collect a booking form at the Information Desk in the Gallery, complete it and hand it in at the Gallery, along with a cheque payment.
-Your confirmation will be sent to you once your booking has been processed.
+Yes, you can also book at one of our ticket desks in the Gallery.
+Your confirmation email will be sent to you once your booking has been processed.

 3. How will I receive confirmation of my booking?

-- If you book online you will receive confirmation by email — please ensure that you provide a valid email address.
+If you book online, over the phone or in the Gallery you will receive confirmation by email - please ensure that you provide a valid email address.

-There will be no physical tickets.
-Please read and follow the instructions included in your confirmation email/letter and bring it with you on the day.
+There are no physical tickets.
+Please read and follow the instructions included in your confirmation email and bring it with you on the day.

 4. I haven’t received confirmation of my booking?

-If you haven’t received a confirmation email or letter three working days before the tour that you are booked onto, please contact the National Gallery on 020 7747 2888 or email@example.com
+If you haven’t received a confirmation email three working days before the tour that you are booked onto, please contact the National Gallery on 020 7747 2850 or firstname.lastname@example.org

 5. Will refunds be available in the event of problems with the trains?

-Refunds are not available.
+We are unable to offer refunds.
 In exceptional circumstances, an exchange date for your visit will be considered.

 If you miss the minibus please make your way to Longford Castle by taxi, where arrangements will be made for you to join the tour.